Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_11_BANKSY/BANKSY.md

 The left image displays the non-spatial clustering output, while the right image shows BANKSY's clustering results.
 BANKSY identified two additional clusters (15 and 16), uncovering subtle cell-type distinctions missed by the non-spatial approach.
 This highlights BANKSY's strength in capturing finer details by incorporating spatial relationships between cells.

-Mature Oligodendrocyte (OD) cell data:
+Mature Oligodendrocyte (OD) cell data:'

 ![](./Assets/matureOligo.png)

 As indicated by the red and orange lines, BANKSY was able to distinguish between Subclusters 1 and 2, which the non-spatial algorithm failed to do.
 This highlights the added value of spatial context in BANKSY's approach, enabling more accurate and detailed clustering that is essential for understanding complex tissue structures.

 Human Colorectal Cancer Data:

 ![](./Assets/colorectal.png)

 The red arrows represent the cycling epithelial cell cluster detected only by BANKSY’s clustering.
 These are epithelial cells that are actively undergoing the cell cycle, and are thus of high interest in cancer studies.